Raneen-com/Raneen/README.md

 - when order is refunded (Credit Memo)

-- when order is on hold
+- when order is completed

-- when order is on unhold
+- when order is confiremed

 - Allows you to send/schedule individual SMS messages